Here’s one of the best ways to make stuffed bell peppers that come out incredibly moist, melt-in-your-mouth tender and finger-licking delicious.

-- Heat the oil in a large skillet and saute the onions over high heat, frequently stirring, until they become translucent and begin to brown.
+- Heat the oil in a large skillet and saute the onions over medium-high heat, frequently stirring, until they become translucent and begin to brown.

 - Add the minced garlic, diced celery and carrot and cook for another minute or so.

 - Add the minced meat, salt and pepper and sweet paprika.
 Stir fry for 15 minutes, breaking up clumps.